NathanielPather/Notepad/README.md

 <b>Current Functionality</b>
 <ul>
   <li>Visible scroll bars, unusable when the text area's columns and rows are not exceeding the window</li>
-  <li>Menus and submenues, only UI no functionality.
+  <li>Menus and submenus, only UI no functionality.
 Shortcuts not added.</li>
 </ul>